narner/MyWebsite/DRAFTS/MeterTunnelVPNApp.md

-The app would also provide network packet and WiFI statistic information to the user.
+The app also provides network packet and WiFI statistic information to the user.

-The app's available for download on the App Store here, but, you have to be an existing Meter customer to use it.
+It's available for download on the App Store here, but, you have to be an existing Meter customer to use it.